fbessez/Tinder/README.md

 ### Config File
 <h5> <strong> facebook_access_token and fb_user_id </strong></h5>

-Very simple now.
+It is very simple now.
 Just input your facebook username/email and password in your config file.
 Then, the fb_auth_token.py module will programmatically retrieve your facebook_access_token and fb_user_id.
-These are then used to generate your tinder_auth_token in tinder_api.py!
+These are then used to generate your tinder_auth_token in tinder_api.py which grants you access to your data!
 Happy Swiping!
 <br>

 <strong> ** </strong> To see the non-programmatic way to get your facebook_access_token and facebook_id, visit <a href=https://github.com/fbessez/Tinder/blob/master/AuthPhotos/README.md> this README </a> and follow the instructions! <strong> ** </strong>